 Author: Urban Gardeners Republic staff

 Urban Gardeners Republic seeks to broaden the sense of community in urban gardening.
 It represents one of the largest urban gardening communities on the internet, with goals of continuing to grow internationally.
-This organization maintains a lofty goal of creating a 1000 gardens in 100 cities within the next 5 years.
+This organization maintains a lofty goal of creating a 1000 gardens in 100 cities within the next five years.
 The tips here are very informative if you’re looking for DIY gardening tips.

-Our Favorite 2018 Post: What Do You Need To Start A Vegetable Garden?
+Our Favorite 2018 Post: What Do You Need To Start a Vegetable Garden?
 A Guide

 Author: Emily Tooby